Dataflow is based on the open-source Apache Beam project. This document describes the Apache Beam programming model.

 Apache Beam Concepts

-- A pipeline encapsulates the entire series of computations involved in reading
+- A pipeline encapsulates the entire series of computations that are involved in

-input data, transforming that data, and writing output data.
-The input source
+reading input data, transforming that data, and writing output data.
+The input

-and output sink can be the same or of different types, allowing you to convert
+source and output sink can be the same type or of different types, letting you

-data from one format to another.
-Apache Beam programs start by constructing a
+convert data from one format to another.
+Apache Beam programs start by

 Pipelineobject, and then using that object as the basis for creating the pipeline's datasets.
 Each pipeline represents a single, repeatable job.